Discover 5 natural solutions to treat crystals in dog urine

 Due to a genetic condition, Dalmatians, Jack Russel Terriers, and Bulldogs experience urate crystals.

-Urine crystals can be a significant risk for dogs.
-Urine crystals result from not drinking enough water and urinating too often.
+Urine crystals can be a significant health risk for dogs.
+Stone formation can develop from not drinking enough water and urinating too often.

 Tips for dogs with urine crystals